A bit of winter shouldn’t stop students from getting the outdoor play they need.

-No matter how its implemented, it sounds like a pretty amazing way to cultivate independence and year-round resilience in kids!
+No matter how its implemented, it is a pretty amazing way to cultivate independence and year-round resilience in kids!

-Does your school have a Polar Bear Club?
+Does your school have a Polar Bear Recess?
 Have you had to work with your school division to get permission?
 Need some help starting one?
 Let us know in the comments below!